sssahilraj/tiles.js/README.md

 *Give tile effect to your images*

 ## USAGE:
-* 1. Wrap your each images inside a div*
+* Wrap your each images inside a div
-* 2. assign a classname to all the images and wrapper div*
+* assign a classname to all the images and wrapper div
-* 3. Call tiles.js or tiles.min.js to your script*
+* Call tiles.js or tiles.min.js to your script
-* 4. create an instance of object TilesEffect in script*
+* create an instance of object TilesEffect in script
-* 5. select both the classes in script and pass them to instance of the object-*
+* select both the classes in script and pass them to instance of the object

 **Example**
 ```html